Koulikoro, Mali: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and E. Be careful to get the right type.
-Most adapters available are simply plugs and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types C and E. Check that you choose the right type.
+The majority of adapters that you can buy are simply plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most locations.

 May

-May here is sweltering.
+May in this region is scorchingly hot.
 Temperatures average in the low 90s F (low 30s C), with daytime temperatures significantly higher.
 It rains sometimes.

 What to wear/what to pack: